szwacz/fs-jetpack/EXAMPLES.md

-# Cool things about fs-jetpack in examples
+# Cool things about fs-jetpack
 **Note:** All examples here are synchronous for simplicity.
 You can easily make them asynchronous just by adding 'Async' to method names and expecting promise to be returned instead of ready value.

 ## Every fs-jetpack instance has its internal CWD